There’s something Grandpa wants you to know. He was young once.

 But get Grandpa talking about the good ol’ days, and you might see a long-lost twinkle return to his eyes.
 Not to mention catching a glimpse of the young scoundrel he once was.

 And in time, he can see he still has something to offer.
-That his stories—and thoughts—are important.
+That his stories—and thoughts—are important, even if he’s old and living in an assisted living community.

-But those long-term ones have had plenty of time to marinate, and talking about them might help him process the here and now.
+But those long-term ones have had plenty of time to marinate, and talking about them at his memory care facility might help him process the here and now.

 And if he can’t remember something?
 No biggie.
 Ask something different.